FaridMoghadam/Analysis-Statistics-On-Coronavirus-/README.md

-# Analysis Statistics Coronavirus in Iran
+# Analysis Statistics Coronavirus in Iran.
 ###### From Feb 19, 2020 to Jun 20, 2022 ( ۱۳۹۸/۱۱/۳۰ - ۱۴۰۱/۰۳/۳۰)